A Note on Non-commutativity

 Applying this rule, we surprisingly find

 So, if $E=\pm \sqrt{m^2+{\bf p}^2}$ and one uses the generally-accepted representation form of $\partial E/\partial p_i = p_i/E$, one has that the expression (\ref{com}) appears to be equal to $(p_i/E^2) {\frac{\partial f({\bf p}, E ({\bf p}))}{ \partial E}}$.
-Within the choice of the normalization the coefficient is the longitudinal electric field in the helicity basis (the electric/magnetic fields can be derived from the 4-potentials which have been presented in~ \cite{hb}).
+Within the choice of the normalization the coefficient may be related to the longitudinal electric field in the helicity basis (the electric/magnetic fields can be derived from the 4-potentials which have been presented in~ \cite{hb}).
 On the other hand, the commutator